-Deutsche Bank AG lowered its position in shares of News Corporation (NASDAQ:NWS - Free Report) by 15.5% in the first quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 306,907 shares of the company's stock after selling 56,085 shares during the quarter.
-Deutsche Bank AG owned approximately 0.05% of News worth $9,321,000 as of its most recent SEC filing.
+Deutsche Bank AG cut its holdings in News Corporation (NASDAQ:NWS - Free Report) by 15.5% during the first quarter, according to its most recent Form 13F filing with the SEC.
+The fund owned 306,907 shares of the company's stock after selling 56,085 shares during the period.
+Deutsche Bank AG owned 0.05% of News worth $9,321,000 at the end of the most recent reporting period.

 The business also recently disclosed a semi-annual dividend, which will be paid on Wednesday, October 8th.
-Stockholders of record on Wednesday, September 10th will be paid a $0.10 dividend.
+Stockholders of record on Wednesday, September 10th will be given a dividend of $0.10 per share.
+The ex-dividend date of this dividend is Wednesday, September 10th.
 This represents a dividend yield of 60.0%.
-The ex-dividend date is Wednesday, September 10th.
-News's dividend payout ratio (DPR) is presently 9.62%.
+News's dividend payout ratio is currently 9.62%.

 (